mpolden/unp/README.md

 `Patterns` sets the wildcard patterns that a file needs to match to be able to trigger an event.

-`Remove` determines whether archive files should be deleted after `UnpackCommand` has run.
+`Remove` determines whether archive files should be deleted after unpacking.

 `ArchiveExt` sets the archive extension that we expect to unpack.

-`UnpackCommand` is the command used for unpacking files.

-`PostCommand` is an optional command to be run after `UnpackCommand`.
+`PostCommand` is an optional command to be run after unpacking completes.

 ## Command templates

-The following template variables are available for use in the `UnpackCommand` and `PostCommand` options:
+The following template variables are available for use in the `PostCommand`
+option:

 Variable | Description                                    | Example
 -------- | ---------------------------------------------- | -------